Debunking the SEO vs. PPC Debate: What Your Agency Should Know

 Another benefit of tracking organic rankings for PPC ad keywords is that it can help you improve your click-through rates.
 Organic listings tend to get more clicks than paid ads, even if the organic listing is lower on the page.

 Think about it this way.
-You're looking for an SEO reporting tool, and you see that AgencyAnalytics has both a paid ad and the top organic position.
+You're looking for an SEO reporting tool (or the best SEM reporting tools, for that matter) and see that AgencyAnalytics has both a paid ad and the top organic position.
 How much extra confidence does that implicit stamp of approval from Google give to the AgencyAnalytics brand?

 As noted earlier, if you can acquire the #1 spot organically and through paid search ads, you could drive nearly half of the total clicks for that keyword to your client's site.
 The other half gets divided between the rest of the competitors in the space.
 Who would you rather be?
 The agency that owns 49% of the keyword clicks, or those "other folks?"